biocatchltd/Heksher/readme.md

   database's existing context features to this list (or raise an error if it cannot).
 * `HEKSHER_LOGSTASH_HOST`, `HEKSHER_LOGSTASH_PORT`, `HEKSHER_LOGSTASH_LEVEL`, `HEKSHER_LOGSTASH_TAGS`: Optional values
   to allow sending logs to a logstash server.
+* `DOC_ONLY`: set to "true" to enable doc-only mode, where the service does not actually connect to any sql database and only the "/redoc" and "/doc" apis function. read more about DOC_ONLY mode in the documentation.

 The service itself can be run from the docker image [found in dockerhub](https://hub.docker.com/repository/docker/biocatchltd/heksher).